 The only issue I had with the program was that we were unable to go beyond certain streets during the school day.
 This made my peers frustrated because in the real world, reporting in Journalism exceeds boundaries and travels internationally.
 On the other hand, because I was a commuter, I could go farther and interview people outside of the community but only in my own time outside of school hours.

 In my experience, being in a college environment genuinely helped my learning process.
 There was a refreshing feeling of independence where I was in control.
 In contrast to high school, professors in college give you more freedom to focus on how you want in class.
-For example, if someone next to me was not focused on taking notes, the professor would stop simply reminding them to do their work.
-I like how to succeed in class, it falls onto the responsibility of the student.
+In college, success falls onto the responsibility of the student.

 Overall, I would love to come back to the university.
 It was an enriching experience to be studying in the heart of journalism, New York.
 The upbeat and diverse population is everything I was looking for in my summer program.
 Hopefully next summer I can find a community that resembles the excitement New York has to offer.